d-khan/java/collections/Activity.md

 ## Objective

-Identify palindrome and implement deque
+Identify palindrome and implement using deque

 ## Pre-requisite